JasonXu12/Personalized-Recommendation/README.md

 # Personalized-Recommendation
-This project realizes personalized recommendation based on 2 different algorithms.
+This project realizes a movie-recommending system based on 2 different algorithms.
 One is called collaborative filtering, anther is called matrix decomposing.
-The project is tested on Netflix movies recommending system, with 1 GB data.
+The system has been tested on Netflix movies rating data, which is larger than 1 GB data.